microsoft/superbenchmark/docs/design-docs/overview.md

 4. Task

-    One task group may contain several tasks to run, there’s no barrier needed among these tasks inside one task group.
+    One task group may contain several tasks to run, there's no barrier needed among these tasks inside one task group.